IBM-Cloud/idemix-issuer-verifier/README.md

 ![](images/issuer_json.jpg)
 PLEASE NOTE: This service is only available as experimental to demonstrate the technology.
 Please DO NOT use any real (personal) data with our service.
 All credential specifications and issuer parameters (only the public key) are visible to the other applications that use Identity Mixer Experimental Service.
 1. You can always see this file when selecting the service from the dashboard.
-The details on how to use this JSON file are described below in the Decomposition Instruction section.
+The details on how to use this JSON file are described below in the Decomposition Instructions section.

 ### Verifier service configuration: